Information for Patients

 What Not to Bring

 Please keep in mind that different programs at the Brattleboro Retreat have different policies regarding visiting hours.
-Please check with the appropriate nurse manager or charge nurse if you have questions.
+Check with the appropriate nurse manager or charge nurse if you have questions.
 All visitors to inpatient units will be required to pass through metal detection prior to visiting.
+Arrangements can be made for visitation outside of these time frames by discussing with the patient’s social worker or nurse manager.

 Tobacco Policy